SobolGaming/Trivianator/README.md

 # To Be Done
 * Minify files for production
-* Support postgres DB backup
+* Add OAuth Google-supported User Credentials

 # Dependencies
 This is a Docker-based Django framework.
 Please make sure you have Docker and